-Here’s a financial advice that I recently received which I thought is genius.
+I recently heard this financial advice which I thought was ingenious.
 The advice simply says:

 Get in line and stay in line

-Everyone starts at back of the line at one point.
+Everyone starts at the back of the line at one point.

 So how does this apply to investing and personal finance?